grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 OpenTelemetry supports instrumenting applications with the OpenTelemetry SDK.
 Multiple languages are supported, for the complete list see [Language APIs & SDKs](https://opentelemetry.io/docs/languages/).

-### Instrument the OpenTelemetry Collector using Go
+### Instrument a Go application with the OpenTelemetry SDK

 Use the OpenTelemetry SDK version 1.17.0 or later for Go.